 If you have not heard of The Tipping Point by Malcom Gladwell you might have been hiding from the book world the last year or so.
 Or maybe its because my husband stays up on new releases of books more than I do.
-Perhaps he reads more books than me and if I read something, he’s tippingpointusually read it.
+Perhaps he reads more books than me and if I read something, he’s usually read it.
 (Unless it’s Band of Brothers or Understanding Poverty.)

 Either way, I recently (finally) finished reading The Tipping Point.
 Not that it is an incredibly slow read, it is more like I am a slow reader and I am more easily distracted than my husband when it comes to reading.